Ttanvi996/MTH-IDS_-Multi-Tiered-Hybrid-Intrusion-Detection-for-IoV/README.md

 5. Stacking Classifier :- Meta-ensemble that combines multiple base models.
 Trains a final classifier on the predictions of previous models.
 Used to capture complementary strengths of different models and improve overall prediction accuracy.

+Note: - This project is a replication and exploration of the research work titled "Multi-Tiered Hybrid Intrusion Detection System (MTH-IDS) for the Internet of Vehicles (IoV)".
+I am not the original author of this research or the model architecture.
+I was highly intrigued by the methodology and effectiveness of the proposed system.
+Therefore, I chose to replicate the project using publicly available datasets and libraries, primarily for learning, experimentation, and further exploration.